Son Balagueret Villa

 An incredibly peaceful holiday destination, Canyamel is not renowned for having a vibrant nightlife.
 If you’re after a wider selection of evening entertainment, you will find it in the nearby towns of Capdepera and Arta.

 The closest place to stay (apart from Canyamel itself) is Capdepera or Arta.
 (Arta has a great market that specialises in arts and crafts every Tuesday.)
-You’ll find only a handful of hotels within the town itself, plus a beautiful 5* luxury hotel on the outskirts.
+You’ll find only a handful of hotels within the town itself, plus a beautiful 5-star luxury hotel on the outskirts.
 The majority of guests tend to stay in private holiday accommodation.

 Canyamel is found halfway between holiday destinations, Cala Ratjada and Cala Millor in north-eastern Mallorca.
-The town is 76 km from the airport (or about an hour’s drive).
+The town is 76km from the airport (or about an hour’s drive).

 The name ‘Canyamel’, reflects it regional history, previously being the home of Mallorcan sugarcane plantations and bee yards.
 (Caña is Spanish for sugarcane and miel, honey).

 The beach’s picturesque location within the bay features high mountains and forestry enclosing the beach on either side.
 The river ‘Torrente Canyamel’ runs right through the town and empties into the sea on the left side of the beach.
 A beautiful golf course and the tourist attraction Coves d’Artà are both located nearby.
-Only a fifteen-minute walk from Canyamel, the caves present incredible stalactites well worth a visit.
+Only a 15-minute walk from Canyamel, the caves present incredible stalactites well worth a visit.
 To the north of Playa de Canyamel is another wonderful beach by the name of ‘Sa Font de Sa Cala’.

 There is a lifeguard on duty here and the turquoise blue sea is crystal clear.
 The water is shallow with plenty of space for ball games, etc., making the beach hugely family friendly.